-This course teaches students the use of computer programs within the agriculture industry.
-Students will have a large range of "hands-on applications" of the Internet and Microsoft Office Suite 2013 (Word, Excel, Access, and PowerPoint) assignments.
+This course teaches students how to apply computer programs within the agricultural industry.
+Students will have a large range of hands-on applications of the Internet and Microsoft Office (Word, Excel and PowerPoint) assignments.

 AGR1061, CATTLE ARTIFICIAL INSEMINATION, 1 hour.